Have you ever wanted to paint beautiful ocean animals with watercolor? What if I told you there’s a simple trick to make them look even more magical?

 Step 5: Adding Details and Highlights

-- Use a fine brush to define edges and add small details like eyes, fins, or scales.
+- Use a fine brush for small details such as fins, scales, or eyes.

-- Add highlights with white gouache or a gel pen for a glowing effect.
+- Add highlights with white gouache or a gel pen.

 Common Mistakes and How to Avoid Them

-Even with practice, it's easy to make mistakes when using salt in watercolor.
-Here's how to fix the most common ones:
+Even with practice, it’s easy for an artist to make mistakes when using salt in watercolor.
+Here’s how to fix the most common ones:

 - Sprinkling salt too early or too late: If the paint is too wet, the salt effect will be too soft.
-If it's too dry, the salt won't react.
-Wait until the paper is damp for the best results.
+If it’s too dry, the salt won’t react.
+The artist should wait until the paper is damp for the best results.

 - Using too much or too little water: Too much water can dilute the color and make the salt effect less visible.
 Too little water can cause uneven drying.

-- Not waiting long enough before removing salt: If you brush off the salt too soon, you might ruin the texture.
-Always let your painting dry completely.
+- Not waiting long enough before removing salt: If the salt is brushed off too soon, it might ruin the texture.
+The artist should always let the painting dry completely.

-- Overworking details: Keep a balance between smooth washes and textured areas.
+- Overworking details: They should keep a balance between smooth washes and textured areas.
 Too many details can take away from the natural salt effect.

-By avoiding these mistakes, your watercolor paintings will improve, and your textures will look more refined.
+By avoiding these mistakes, watercolor paintings will improve, and the textures will look more refined.

 Creative Variations to Try

-Once you've mastered the basic technique, why not experiment with new ideas?
+Once an artist has mastered the basic technique, why not experiment with new ideas?

 #1.
 Painting Different Ocean Animals